fjp/fjp.github.io/collections/_diffbot/2019-11-17-components.md

 excerpt: "Components of an autonomous 2WD Robot equipped with a Raspberry Pi 4 B running ROS melodic to sense and act in an environment."
 date: 2019-11-17 09:00:35 +0100
 categories: [robotics]
-tags: [2wd, differential drive, robot, ros, melodic, raspberry, pi, autonomous, sensors]
+tags: [2wd, differential drive, robot, ros, noetic, raspberry, pi, autonomous, sensors]
 comments: true
 use_math: true
 toc: true